 Self-help books give you the opportunity to learn from those who were in a challenging situation and made it out stronger and wiser.

-This list is dedicated to all women, we’ve gathered the 40 best self help books for women as recommended by 18 experts.
+This list is dedicated to all women as recommended by 18 experts.

 The most recommended book is The Four Agreements: A Practical Guide to Personal Freedom by Don Miguel Ruiz.